benji-li/RapNet/README.md

 ### Generate Your Own Dataset!
 Using genius_lyrics.py, one can easily create a dataset of lyrics from an artist of choice.
 Using the lyricsgenius wrapper for the [Genius API](https://docs.genius.com/), simply follow this [link](https://genius.com/api-clients) that will allow you to generate an access key.
 Then, simply specify an artist name and max_songs parameter to create your dataset!

-## Next Steps:
-* Train the network on a few other artists' discographies (curious to see what DrakeNet or DoomBot might produce)